noqcks/google-oidc-kubernetes/README.md

 And then do the usual `kops update` and `kops rolling-update` to update your cluster.
 This will take your master node down for a couple minutes.

+If you're not rolling kops, the API flags are very similar to the ones in kops config above.

 ### 3. Create TLS Certs using LetsEncrypt

-Now, we'll create TLS certs for the subdomain that our kubernetes dashboard will be exposed (but authenticated).
+Now, we'll create TLS certs for the subdomain that our Kubernetes dashboard will be exposed (but authenticated).

+The tool here is [.acme.sh](https://github.com/Neilpang/acme.sh)

 ```
 ./acme.sh --issue -d "kuber.example.org" --dns dns_aws --keylength ec-256